Garricku/clash_of_conquerors/README.md

 <h2>Introduction:</h2>
 <p>
 Welcome one and all, to the battle arena of minds and intellect!
 Please have a read to familiarize yourself with our project.
 We hope enjoy playing it and have a great time with friends and family while exercising your mind.<br>
-Checkout Ricki's blog post: https://www.linkedin.com/posts/garrick-potts-502871106_wow-what-a-ride-alx-has-really-taught-me-activity-7183451064141037569-uSfe?utm_source=share&utm_medium=member_desktop
+Checkout Ricki's blog post: https://www.linkedin.com/posts/garrick-potts-502871106_wow-what-a-ride-alx-has-really-taught-me-activity-7183451064141037569-uSfe?utm_source=share&utm_medium=member_desktop <br>Visit The Landing Page: https://wallace-21.github.io/index.html
 </p>
 <h2>Description:</h2>
 <img align="center" src="readme_pics/Screenshot 2024-03-28 202122.png" width="950" height="400">